Svitlana Zalishchuk: Politics

 Zalishchuk was a Member of Parliament (Verkhovna Rada) in Ukraine, November 2014 – July 2019.
 She was placed on 18th position on the party list of Petro Poroshenko Bloc, Zalishchuk was elected to the 8th Ukrainian Verkhovna Rada during the 2014 parliamentary election.
 Gradually she began to criticize the Petro Poroshenko Bloc (PPB) more and more and stopped voting in sync with it.
 According to deputy head of the PPB faction Oleksiy Honcharenko by February 2019 Zalishchuk had not attended PPB faction meetings for several years.

 Svitlana Zalishchuk's focus of parliamentary activity includes strategic lobbying and organizing national and global campaigns on democratization, security, anticorruption, human rights, antidiscrimination, particularly gender and LGBT equality.
 She is the co-author of more than 30 draft laws on these issues.
+In 2015 Svitlana Zalishchuk was one of the first two MPs in Ukraine who publicly joined LGBT pride, along with Serhiy Leshchenko.

 Svitlana Zalishchuk is a member of the Committee on Foreign Affairs and the Chair of the Sub-Committee on European and Euro-Atlantic Integration.

 Zalishchuk is the co-chair of the Parliamentary Friendship group between Ukraine and United Kingdom and a member of the Parliamentary Friendship groups between Ukraine – Norway and Ukraine – Georgia.

-Svitlana Zalishchuk is a Member of the Parliamentary Caucus ‘Equal Opportunities’ devoted to gender issues.
+Member of the Parliamentary Caucus "Equal Opportunities" devoted to gender issues.
 Zalishchuk is a co-founder and member of the Inter-faction Interfactional Union "Eurooptimists" and ‘Anticorruption Platform’ and the founder of the Open Parliament platform in Ukraine as a part of the Open Government Partnership.

-In 2015 Svitlana Zalishchuk was one of the first two MPs in Ukraine who publicly joined LGBT pride, along with Serhiy Leshchenko.

 Zalishchuk has been actively involved in representing Ukraine on different international platforms, including UN, CoE, EU Parliament, etc.

 As Ukrainian political leader, regular commentator in international media including the New York Times, Le Monde, Bild, Le Temps, Tages Anzeiger, Open Democracy, etc.

 Member of the Parliamentary Assembly of Council of Europe (PACE), January 2015-January 2017.